mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 ## Run Once

-Helper to ensure the input function is only run once.
+The `runOnce` function ensures the input function is only run once.
+This allows you to rerun the script multiple times without re\-initializing OpenTelemetry.

 ```matlab
 function runOnce(fh)